by Sandy Loewen

 If you remarry after a divorce, you can still claim benefits from a divorced spouse as long as your subsequent marriages have ended (through divorce, death or annulment).

 For example, let’s say Person A is married to Person B for 11 years.
-Person A then divorces Person B and marries Person C. Person A and Person C get divorced after five years.
+Person A then divorces Person B and marries Person C. Person A and Person C gets divorced after five years.
 Person A can still claim divorced spouse benefits on Person B’s Social Security.

 Here’s another stipulation:

-If you are eligible to receive Social Security benefits from your own work record, the benefit you are entitled to has to be less than the benefit you’re entitled to get from your ex-spouse’s work record.
+If you are eligible to receive Social Security benefits from your own work record, the benefit you are entitled to have to be less than the benefit you’re entitled to get from your ex-spouse’s work record.
 If this amount is not less, you aren’t eligible for a divorced spouse’s benefit.
 (If you are not eligible to receive Social Security benefits at retirement, this requirement doesn’t apply.)

 Not sure what you are entitled to receive from your own record?
 The SSA calculates estimated benefits every year for everyone with a covered work record.
 If you aren’t receiving statements of your estimated benefits, you can access them here.